WORKPLACE VIOLENCE: BEFORE AND AFTER

 Further Reading

-WHEN DOMESTIC VIOLENCE ENTERS THE WORKPLACE Chances are you employ someone who's a victim of domestic violence.
-Is this any of your business?
-It is when domestic violence enters your workplace!
-According to government statistics, there are as many...
+WHEN DOMESTIC VIOLENCE ENTERS THE WORKPLACE Chances are you employ someone who is a victim of domestic violence.
+It becomes an employer concern when domestic violence enters the workplace.
+According to government statistics, there are as many as 40...

-Chemicals in the workplace are ubiquitous as they help workers complete their work, The benefits of using chemicals also has some drawbacks as some chemicals are hazardous and cause injury or illness.
-They need training that teaches them chemical saf...
+Chemicals in the workplace are ubiquitous because they help workers complete tasks.
+The benefits of chemicals come with drawbacks: some substances are hazardous and can cause injury or illness if not handled correctly.
+Workers need training that tea...

-Everyone is well aware that drinking and driving is a dangerous combination, but we also need to recognize that drinking and/or using drugs in the workplace is equally hazardous.
-Impaired workers might not be able to concentrate on the task at hand. ...
+Everyone is well aware that drinking and driving is a dangerous combination, but drinking or using drugs in the workplace is equally hazardous.
+Impaired workers might not be able to concentrate on the task at hand, and depending on the job, an erro...